Don’t Believe Everything You Think

 My error was in stating that God had no hand in the election, or frankly, in the Super Bowl.
-As unlikely as I personally think it is that God directly intervened in either of these, who in the hell do to I think I am to claim it one way or the other?
+As unlikely as I personally think it is that God directly intervened in either of these, who do I think I am to claim it one way or the other?
 Do I comprehend the mind and ways of God?

 No, I do not.
 And making a comment that implied I did was not only incorrect but wrong.

 And that’s why I get to have the filet of crow special for lunch today.

 In hindsight, I should have left the post up and put a response to it, but I knew I wouldn’t be able to get around to writing a coherent response until much later in the day and I did not want anyone else to read it, make the same error that I did, and further share my wrong to others.